jnoriega232/Logging-and-Monitoring/README.md

 # Logging and Monitoring

-## Objectives for the next 7 Labs that will create our Logging and Monitoring System.
+## Objectives for the next 7 Labs, which will help us build our Logging and Monitoring System:

-- Azure Logging at Different Layers (Tenant, Activity, Resource)
+- Overview of Azure Logging at Different Layers (Tenant, Activity, Resource)
 - Geo IP Data Ingestion & Log Analytics & Microsoft Sentinel Setup
 - Enable MDC & Configure Log Collection for VMs
 - KQL Deep Dive